Expected values for SUSY hierarchies of Jaynes-Cummings Hamiltonian

 JC Hamiltonians have interesting properties such as collapses and revivals \cite{rempe87,Chong25} showing the quantum nature of this model.
 The purpose of this letter is to compute some expected values of operators in the evolution of states under these SUSY partner Hamiltonians to show if the collapses and revivals have an special resemblance when they belong to the same SUSY hierarchy or not.
 In other words, if the fact that two JC Hamiltonians are SUSY partners, have a relevance on their measurable expected values.
 Tensor products of coherent states (which are more appropriate than Fock states) and atomic or qubit states, will be used to build the initial evolution states \cite{gerry04}.
 Since SUSY methods lead us to similar spectrum for all Hamiltonians in the hierarchy, it will be easy to obtain the characteristic classical period and revival times of the evolution states \cite{robinett04}.

-We will consider expected values of $\sigma_3$ regarding the atomic inversion \cite{gerry04,Larson24}, and those of pure field operators such as the creation and annihilation $a^\pm$ of monochromatic radiation field (or their quadrature operators), to study if some type of similarity can be interpreted as the fingerprints for being in the same SUSY hierarchy.
+This article is a continuation of the article before that was related with the SUSY hierarchies of JC Hamiltonian systems \cite{ates25}.
+Here, we will consider expected values of $\sigma_3$ regarding the atomic inversion \cite{gerry04,Larson24}, and those of pure field operators such as the creation and annihilation $a^\pm$ of monochromatic radiation field (or their quadrature operators), to study if some type of similarity can be interpreted as the fingerprints for being in the same SUSY hierarchy.
 However, as we will see, sometimes this feature may be not so specific of SUSY partner Hamiltonians and it may have a broader origin.

 The organization of this letter is as follows.
 In section 2, we summarise the notation and results on the SUSY hierarchies of JC Hamiltonians.
 In particular, we stress on the particular parameter values characteristics of partner Hamiltonians and how are their spectrum and eigenfunctions.
 The following sections will be devoted to compute the evolution of expected values for an atomic inversion operator $\sigma_3$ (section 3), for $a^\pm$ and quadrature field operators (section 4) under SUSY partner Hamiltonians.
 The main results and further remarks are supplied in the final section.